 Many Years Ago, Pagans used to decorate the branches of a tree during winter Solstice to celebrate a Roman event Saturnalia.
 These people see the Christmas tree as a symbol of life.

 According to Christmas tree history, decoration is also linked to old Egypt who filled their houses with green palm to celebrate the recovery of their God ‘Ra’.

 On Christmas Gifts are exchanged.
-But why we do so?
+But why do we do so?
 Why especially at Christmas?
 So, many years ago during the celebration of the Saturnalia festival ancient Rome give gifts to each other as a symbol of peace.
-When Christianity came to Rome then the gifts exchange became the part of the Christmas celebration.
+When Christianity came to Rome then the gifts exchange became part of the Christmas celebration.

 3. Christmas Stocking

-If we go back to History in time of Saint Nicholas we can know about the reason.
-Saint Nicholas a priest famous for his generous behavior, giving gifts and fulfilling the wishes of poor people silently.
+If we go back to History in the time of Saint Nicholas we can know about the reason.
+Saint Nicholas was a priest famous for his generous behavior, giving gifts and fulfilling the wishes of poor people silently.
 Once Saint Nicholas came to know about a poor needy father of three daughters who don’t have money for their daughter’s dowry and that’s why his daughter was not married yet.
 Saint Nicholas decided to help them without letting them know.
 So, he dropped a bag of gold from the Chimney which landed into the socks of the poor man’s daughter hung near the chimney.
 With that money, they had enough money to get married.

 So, Christmas stocking is hung to receive gifts from Santa Clause whenever he arrives at your home silently.

 Santa Clause is the most iconic figure related to Christmas.
 Kids wait for Santa Clause on Christmas Eve and love to get a gift from Santa.
 But who is Santa?
 Is Santa a fictional character or real?